For us BIM is more than a buzzword

 The models have largely been developed and implemented for Autodesk Revit (.rfa).
 For selected products, we also offer objects for Graphisoft ArchiCAD and in the manufacturer-neutral IFC format.

-The complexity of the objects will depend on the application: from simple, parametrizable models with a low functional scope, such as our TS 93 door closers or BTS 80 floor springs, to highly configurable objects such as our HSW partition wall systems or the KTV 3/4 revolving doors.
-Each BIM object has been especially developed to fit the needs of a particular planning phase.
+The complexity of the objects will depend on the application: from simple, paramaterizable models with a low functional scope, such as our TS 93 door closers or BTS 80 floor springs, to highly configurable objects such as our HSW partition wall systems or the KTV 3/4 revolving doors.
+Each BIM object has been especially developed for an application and a planning phase.